expo/router/docs/guides/nesting-navigators.md

 export default Stack;
 ```

-This is nested in the `App` navigator, so it will be rendered as a stack.
+This is nested in the `(stack).js` layout, so it will be rendered as a stack.

 ```js
 // app/(stack)/home.js